 In the spring, parents/guardians may give input regarding their child's placement for the following school year.
 There are many factors to assigning students to a class.
 Ultimately, placement of students is a school decision.
 Elementary and secondary building administrators collaborate with teachers and counselors to examine each student's academic profile to ensure a successful, equitable classroom placement for the next academic year.
 This comprehensive profile includes the student's strengths along with summative and formative test (MCA, FAST, SABRES) results, and their social, physical, and emotional well-being.
 This analysis also supports student placement in our intervention programs taught by our most highly trained and experienced experts in the areas of reading, math, and social/emotional skill development.
 Furthermore, classroom rosters are developed independent of assignment to an individual teacher, without the potential interference or subconscious bias of the teacher, or parental influences.
-This thorough and comprehensive process allows for equitable distribution of our teaching staff are licensed under the new PELSB licensing system.
+This thorough and comprehensive process allows for equitable distribution of our teaching staff and allows for reduction of equitable access concerns for all students.
+In addition, all certified teaching staff are licensed under the PELSB licensing system.